 Use these tips to get started.

-A lot of the grief that comes from remote work is from miscommunication.
-When you aren’t meeting in the same room or able to walk over to your coworker’s desk to ask a quick question, it’s easy for information to get lost in the mix or for tone to get misconstrued.
+A lot of the grief that comes from remote work stems from miscommunication.
+When you aren’t meeting in the same room or you aren't able to walk over to your coworker’s desk to ask a quick question, it’s easy for information to get lost or for tone to get misconstrued.

-Get in front of this issue by setting clear expectations early on.
+Deal with this issue proactively by setting clear expectations early on.

 Define these expectations from the start so everyone is on the same page.